Featured Artist: Marshall Lee

-Describe your primary medium and explain why you’ve chosen it for your artwork.
+Describe your primary medium and describe why you’ve chosen it for your artwork.

-When did you start working with oils?
+When did you start working with this medium?
 How did you get introduced to this medium?

 Did you teach yourself or do you have formal education?